That CANADA is the only country in the world that SHIPS LIVE HORSES BY AIR to other countries to be slaughtered for HUMAN CONSUMPTION?

-I’m writing to voice my strong opposition to the slaughter of horses for human consumption overseas, and the horrific practice of our Canadian government allowing the export of live horses for slaughter in Japan and South Korea.
+I’m writing to voice my strong opposition to the slaughter of horses in Canada for human consumption.

 The breeding and export of live horses, solely to be flown across the world to supply the elite in Asia with raw horse meat, is especially appalling.